Jgreub/treeline/README.md

 * Run `npm install` to download the npm dependencies into the *node_modules* directory
 * Run `npm run build` to bundle the javascript files into the *resources/static/built* directory
 * Start the the spring boot server by executing the maven task `spring-boot:run`
-* Visit the website at localhost:8080
+* Visit the website at localhost:8080\

+Extra development tools:

+* Run `npm run watch` to automatically compile javascript and css changes after saving
+* Have the *LiveReload* plugin running on your browser to automatically refresh the page when making the project with `cmd+F9`